buildwithpiper/minetest/doc/client_lua_api.md

     * Client joins channel `channel_name`.
 If channel has no member it's created.
 You should listen from incoming messages with `minetest.register_on_modchannel_message` call to receive incoming messages.
 Warning, this function is asynchronous,
-    * You should use a minetest.after(2, function() ... end) at least, to permit server acknowledge your request
+    * You should use a minetest.register_on_connect(function() ... end) to perform a successful channel join on client startup.

 ### Misc.
 * `minetest.parse_json(string[, nullvalue])`: returns something